Rock48/node-steamlytics/README.md

 Shitty Documentation
 ---------------------
-	steamlytics.account(callback) // Gets account information associated with the API key. steamlytics.pricelist(callback, currency) // Gets the /v2/pricelist, see the Steamlytics api reference for currency details.
+	steamlyticsCSGO.account(callback) // Gets account information associated with the API key. steamlyticsCSGO.pricelist(callback, currency) // Gets the /v2/pricelist, see the Steamlytics api reference for currency details.
 The default is "$".
-The callback argument is the items array, or an empty array if your API level is not sufficient. steamlytics.prices(market_hash_name, callback, options) // Gets the price of an item, options is an object that may contain parameters for the call.
-See the API reference for details. steamlytics.items(callback) // Gets the list of items in the database.
+The callback argument is the items array, or an empty array if your API level is not sufficient. steamlyticsCSGO.prices(market_hash_name, callback, options) // Gets the price of an item, options is an object that may contain parameters for the call.
+See the API reference for details. steamlyticsCSGO.items(callback) // Gets the list of items in the database.
 Callback arguments should be (num_items, items[]).
-See API reference for details. steamlytics.popular(callback, limit) // Gets popular item list.
+See API reference for details. steamlyticsCSGO.popular(callback, limit) // Gets popular item list.
 The callback argument is the array of items